 You just need to find the appropriate version that will help you stream content on the big screen.
 It would be wise to invest in a high-quality adapter as they ensure not only enormous durability but also fast data transfer.
 If you get a cheap MHL adapter, then there is a chance that you might get poor image output as some of the data is lost during transmission.
 You can also look for adapters made specifically for your smartphone series or manufacturer because it will ease up the USB to projector connection.

 Having a dedicated or specified adapter is a better option than generic adapters that often fail to transmit data from phone to projector.
-You can also go micro USB to HDMI adapter or micro USB to VGA adapter to solve your issue regarding how to connect Android phone to projector via USB.
+You can also go micro USB to HDMI adapter or micro USB to VGA adapter to solve your issue regarding how to connect an Android phone to a projector via USB.
 Unlike MHL, you won’t have to check for compatibility, but you shouldn’t settle for inferior brands as they often give rise to loose connections.

 Making The Final Connection

-Now it is time to complete the connection for the phone to the projector with USB port.
+Now it is time to complete the connection for the phone to the projector with a USB port.
 If you are using the USB-C to HDMI adapter, then you just have to hook the cable to the USB port of your projector.
 The HDMI end should go to the respective port of the projector.

 If you are using devices like Samsung Note 8 or something similar, you won’t have compatibility issues.
 However, if you are going for micro USB or USB-C connectivity to the projector USB input, then it would become effortless for you to hook both the devices.
 Things would get more manageable for you if you have a projector USB plug and play as your projector will automatically detect the connection without any issue.
 For MHL connectivity, the process is also simple.